sanaullahmohammed/django-react-app/README.md

 # DjangoReactApp
 Django React Application {PROTOTYPE}

-EXECUTION:
+# EXECUTION:
 after installing django for python, run the manage.py script using: python manage.py runserver

 The sorting visualization is on the homepage of the Django Application

-Extract the admin.rar file to assets directory so as to enable the proper scripts to be loaded when /admin is used in the Django Application
+# Extract the admin file present in admin.rar to assets directory so as to enable the proper scripts to be loaded when /admin is used in the Django Application